 Deadlift shoes are shoes specifically designed to support one thing — and that’s deadlift performance.
 These shoes will generally have a minimalist feel and look and this is to support the goals that come along with deadlifting.

 When training heavy deadlifts, one of the main goals is limiting the total range of motion of one’s pull, so a flatter and minimalist deadlift shoe that’s lower to the ground will support this goal.
-Basically, if we can remain closer to the ground, then we can limit some of the distance that we need to pick a deadlift up from.
+If we can remain closer to the ground, then we can limit some of the distance that we need to pick a deadlift up from.

 The first difference between squat shoes and deadlift shoes is each model’s stack height.
 Stack height is the amount of material that separates your foot from the ground.

-Weightlifting shoes will have relatively low stack height in the forefoot, then an elevated stack height at the heel due to the heel being elevated to anywhere from 15mm to 25mm (.5″-1″).
+Weightlifting shoes will have a relatively low stack height in the forefoot, then an elevated stack height at the heel due to the heel being elevated to anywhere from 15mm to 25mm (.5″-1″).
 This difference in stack height will then increase the overall heel-to-toe drop that is present in squat shoes (weightlifting shoes).

 Another popular option that’s used as a deadlift shoe by a lot of lifters is Converse and this is due to their price point, versatility (you can wear them out of the gym unlike the options above), and 0mm heel-to-toe drop.